vickonrails/100-days-of-react/week1/README.md

 Hopefully, I'll do better next week.

 ### What I learned
-While installing the pakages, I learned about [scoped packages].
+While installing the pakages, I learned about [scoped packages](https://docs.npmjs.com/about-scopes).
 They are packages that are namespaced and have `@` sign in front of them.
 Take for example

 ```js